jump-cellpainting/datasets/terra_workspace/README.md

 # Terra workspace for JUMP Cell Painting data demonstration

-To use the Terra workspace to explore several analyses involving the `cpg0016` data release, navigate to the workspace (https://app.terra.bio link TBD) and follow the instructions on the workspace dashboard.
+To use the Terra workspace to explore several analyses involving the `cpg0016` data release, navigate to the workspace (https://app.terra.bio/#workspaces/jump-cellpainting/jump-cellpainting-datasets) and follow the instructions on the workspace dashboard.

 This subdirectory holds several items hosted in that workspace:
 * [workspace_dashboard.md](./workspace_dashboard.md) the contents of the dashboard of the Terra workspace